gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   <figcaption><strong>Figure 7: </strong>Training curve &mdash; The model shows above random chance performance on predicting the number of contractions needed for a given graph.</figcaption>
 </figure>

-Each step in the tree search we embed all candidate graphs, estimate how close they are to being solved, and recurse on the most promising candidates first.
+Each step in the tree search we embed all candidate graphs, estimate how close they are to being solved (this is the value function from the RL formulation above), and recurse on the most promising candidates first.

 <details>
 <summary>Show data collection steps ||| Hide data collection steps</summary>